Factbox: Summary of Eurogroup proposal on Greece

 * Following actions to be taken:

-- privatisation, possibly involving transfer of 50 billion euros of assets to external and independent fund;
+- privatization, possibly involving transfer of 50 billion euros of assets to external and independent fund;

 - cut costs of public administration and reduce political influence over it.
 First proposal to be provided in a week.